Looking for Melbourne travel guide for first timers? You are in the right place!

 If you have more time on your hands, I also highly recommended the following places.
 Such as the Great Ocean Road.
 Then go to the Melbourne Museum at 11 Nicholson St and look at some amazing stuff there.
 Visit the State Library of Victoria (328 Swanston St) for some peace and quiet, free wifi and books.
-Go on a wine tour, See the Como House and Gardens, Visit NGV Australia (180 St Kilda Rd), enjoy the Fitzroy Gardens and a day trip to Phillip Island.
+Go on a wine tour, See the Cook’s Cottage (oldest Australian house!) and Gardens, Visit NGV Australia (180 St Kilda Rd), enjoy the Fitzroy Gardens and a day trip to Phillip Island.

 I hope this Melbourne travel guide for first-timers helps you plan your trip.

 This has been my favorite Camera so far.
 I love how my pictures come out crisp and colorful.
 It also has a screen that is useful when blogging.
 You can check out what I meant on my Instagram which is here.

 This is the good old Go pro that I take with me everywhere.
 I recommend it because it is small, lightweight and waterproof.
 I have had made many memories with this trusted item and looking forward to more.